3-manifolds/PLink/doc_source/index.rst

 The "Tools" menu can be used to make the projection alternating (provided that all components are circles), or to clear the screen, or to reflect the projection in the xy-plane, changing all crossings.
-There also are menu options for zooming or panning the diagram.
+The "Preserve diagram" option disables any operation which could change the combinatorics of the diagram; a vertex can be moved, but it cannot be moved across an edge and its adjacent edges cannot be moved across a vertex.
 The "Smooth" option opens a new window with a smooth version of the diagram, rendered with cubic Bezier splines.
-When used within SnapPy, this menu includes the "send to SnapPy" command.
+When used within SnapPy, the "Tools" menu includes the "Send to SnapPy" command.

+There also are options in the "Tools" menu for zooming or panning the diagram, but these operations are usually more easily done with the arrow keys or the '+', '-', and '0' keys.

 The "File" menu can be used to save the projection as a SnapPea link projection file.
 (This can be done from the drawing state as